nobox-org/nobox-docs/pages/integrate-nobox.md

 ## Integrate Nobox into your project
-follow the steps below to integrate your project
+Follow the steps below to integrate Nobox into your project:
 1. Create a folder and name it `nobox`
-2. Create a `config.ts` file in the `nobox` folder you created and add the codes below
+2. Create a `config.ts` file in the `nobox` folder you created and add the following code:
     ```ts
     import  {  Config,  getFunctions,  getSchemaCreator  }  from  "nobox-client";